Share this page;

 What is chemsex?

-ChemSex is a word invented on geo-sexual networking apps by gay men (and adopted by the gay men’s health sector) that defines a syndemic of specific behaviours associated with specific recreational drugs, and is particular to a specific, high risk population.
+ChemSex is a word invented on geo-sexual networking apps by gay men (and adopted by the gay men’s health sector) that defines a syndemic of specific behaviours associated with specific recreational drugs, associated with some gay cultural uniquities, and is particular to a specific, high risk population.

 Though the media spotlight may have distorted the term to define the use of any drugs in sexual contexts by any population, ChemSex actually refers to the use of any combination of drugs that includes crystal methamphetamine, mephedrone and/or GHB/GBL by Men who have Sex with Men (MSM) before or during sex.